fsharp/fslang-design/RFCs/FS-1124-interfaces-with-static-abstract-members.md

 ### SRTP adjustments

 SRTP constraints now give an error if they declare optional, inref, outref, ParamArray, CallerMemberName or AutoQuote atttributes on parameters.
 These were ignored and should never have been allowed.

-> TODO: document the fix to SRTP inference for rigid constraints that is part of the implementation of this RFC

 ## Drawbacks
 [drawbacks]: #drawbacks